salkhan-139/salman-khan-takehome-project-node/README.md

 - Not a SPA architecture.
 - Not clean/layered architecture with strict module separation yet.
 - Not event-driven architecture yet.
+- Not fully secure with PCI complaiance.
+- Not Production Ready

 </details>